Bozhidar-Tomov/WEB_technologies_fmi_24-25/Project/README.md

 This project can be run on any machine with XAMPP installed without any configuration changes.
 Follow these steps:

 ### Prerequisites
+- XAMPP installed with PHP 7.4+ and MySQL
-- XAMPP installed (make sure PHP is in your system PATH)
+- PHP must be in your system PATH (Important for the scripts to work)
-- MySQL database (included with XAMPP)
+- MySQL server must be running (start it from XAMPP control panel)

 ### Running the Application

 #### Windows
 1. Clone or download this project to any directory on your machine
+2. Start MySQL from your XAMPP control panel
-2. Double-click the `run.bat` file
+3. Double-click the `run.bat` file
+   - If you get an error about PHP not being found, see troubleshooting below
-3. Open your browser and navigate to http://localhost:8080
+4. Open your browser and navigate to http://localhost:8080

 #### Mac/Linux
 1. Clone or download this project to any directory on your machine
+2. Start MySQL from your XAMPP control panel
-2. Make the run script executable: `chmod +x run.sh`
+3. Make the run script executable: `chmod +x run.sh`
-3. Execute the script: `./run.sh`
+4. Execute the script: `./run.sh`
-4. Open your browser and navigate to http://localhost:8080
+5. Open your browser and navigate to http://localhost:8080

 ### Database Setup
-1. Start MySQL from your XAMPP control panel
+1. Make sure MySQL is running from your XAMPP control panel
-2. Run the database setup script (from your browser): http://localhost:8080/config/init_db.php
+2. After starting the server with the script above, visit: http://localhost:8080/config/init_db.php
-   - This will create the necessary database and tables
+3. Follow the instructions on the database setup page
+4. Once complete, return to http://localhost:8080 to start using the application

+### Troubleshooting

+#### PHP Not Found
+If you get an error that PHP is not found:

+1. Make sure XAMPP is installed
+2. Add PHP to your system PATH:
+   - Windows: Add `C:\xampp\php` to your PATH environment variable
+   - Mac/Linux: Run `export PATH=$PATH:/Applications/XAMPP/xamppfiles/bin` (or your XAMPP location)
+3. Verify by running `php -v` in a new command prompt/terminal

+#### Database Connection Issues
+1. Ensure MySQL is running in your XAMPP control panel
+2. Default credentials are:
+   - Username: root
+   - Password: (empty)
+   - If you've changed these, edit `config/database.php` to match your settings

+#### Port Already in Use
+If port 8080 is already in use:
+1. Edit `run.bat` or `run.sh` to change the port number (e.g., to 8081)
+2. Update the URL in your browser accordingly

 ### Stopping the Server
 - Press `Ctrl+C` in the terminal/command prompt window to stop the PHP server

 ### Notes
-- The project will use port 8080 by default.
-If this port is already in use, modify the port number in the run script.
+- The project will use port 8080 by default
 - No Apache virtual hosts configuration is needed
 - You can run this project from any directory